 - Set the distance of the near plane and far plane from the camera.
 Content closer to the camera than the near plane, or further from the camera than the far plane, will not be visible.
 This allows customizing the visible area when using a 3D Camera.
 It also controls the limits of how far the view can zoom in or zoom out from a 2D game, as in Construct that is implemented by moving a camera closer and further from the game.
 These limitations in zoom level will also be reflected in the Layout View's maximum and minimum zoom levels.

 - The maximum spritesheet size in pixels Construct will use when grouping multiple images on to the same sheet.
 This adjusts the tradeoff between memory usage and performance: smaller sizes tend to reduce memory usage but can have reduced performance, whereas larger sizes tend to increase memory usage but improve performance.

 In general, settings in this group only exist for backwards compatibility, helping ensure existing projects keep working the same while allowing new projects to switch to improved modes which work slightly differently.
 Changing these settings is not normally recommended unless you understand and are prepared to deal with the compatibility consequences.

 - Cordova iOS scheme

-- The URL scheme to use in Cordova iOS apps.
-Historically iOS apps ran on a
+- The URL scheme to use in mobile apps.
+Historically Cordova mobile apps ran on a

 file:// scheme, which was inefficient and had various issues.
-The modern approach is to run on the simpler and more efficient
+The modern approach is to run on simpler and more efficient schemes: